tari/83pa28d/lesson/day05.md

     SBC    HL, BC
 ```

-This is actually the most idiotic way to force the carry to zero, since
+However, this is not a very good way to force the carry to zero, since
 it can be done in just one instruction.
 Problem is, that instruction
 doesn't *just* reset the carry flag, and it belongs to a family of
 instructions that do similar operations, and the whole thing would be
 just too much and too messy for one day.

-Finally, before I forget, what if you wanted to do the above, but with
+Finally, what if you wanted to do the above, but with IX?
+Since SBC
-IX?
-Since SBC won't accept an index register, you must use ADD, and
+won't accept an index register, you must use ADD, and manually negate
-manually negate the second register.
+the second register.

 ```z80
 	LD     A, B